Types of dental crowns

 There are four most common materials used for dental crowns.
 Professional dentists, like those at Dentistry by Design, will be able to suggest which material is best for you and your oral health needs.
 The four common types of dental crowns are:

-- Ceramic or Porcelain crowns – ceramic crowns are a porcelain-based material which has a colour very close to most people’s natural tooth colour.
+Ceramic crowns are a porcelain-based material which has a colour very close to most people’s natural tooth colour.
 Many dentists used ceramic crowns for replacement of teeth in the front of the mouth so that they give the best cosmetic look possible.